DBecker7/DB7_TeachingApps/README.md

     - <a href="https://github.com/DBecker7/DB7_TeachingApps#Z_or_t">Z_or_t</a>: How large must *n* be for normal p-value?.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#ci">ci</a>: Confidence Intervals.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#samplingDist">samplingDist</a>: Sampling Distributions.
+    - <a href="https://github.com/DBecker7/DB7_TeachingApps#gettysburg">gettysburg</a>: Sampling designs using the Gettysburg Address.
 - <a href="https://github.com/DBecker7/DB7_TeachingApps#animations">Animations</a>
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#transform_norm">transform_norm</a>: Tansformation of a Normal to Lognormal
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#BlockVariance">BlockVariance</a>: Blocking reduces variance.